Meet Dr. Jason Snowden

-As a family physician at Western Missouri Medical Center, Dr. Jason Snowden cares for patients of all ages.
-Part of that care is performing endoscopy procedures like colonoscopies that can detect—and prevent cancer.
+As a family physician at Western Missouri Medical Center, Dr. Snowden cares for patients of all ages and performs endoscopy procedures, including colonoscopies, which can detect and prevent cancer.

 “It sounds weird, but colon cancer prevention is something I actually enjoy doing and am passionate about,” he said.
-“So much of what we do in medicine is manage illness.
-Whether it’s diabetes or high blood pressure, we’re just trying to keep things under control, and colon cancer prevention is something that can make a definitive impact.”
+“Much of medicine focuses on managing illness, but colon cancer prevention can make a definitive impact.”

-To highlight the importance of cancer prevention and colon health this March, Dr. Snowden urges eligible adults to not put off the procedure, as it’s not only effective at detecting colon cancer but has been shown to prevent one out of every three colon cancer deaths in the United States.
+Dr. Snowden encourages eligible adults to not put off this important procedure.
+Colonoscopies are effective not only at detecting cancer but also preventing one out of every three colon cancer deaths in the United States.

 Colorectal Health: What You Should Know

-“For about every 250 people who get scoped, you might find about one colon cancer.
-That’s significant enough that it’s worth screening, especially if it’s you or your loved one,” Dr. Snowden said.
-“We find a polyp in about 40% of people who come in having never been screened before.”
+“For about every 250 people who get scoped, you might find one colon cancer.
+That’s significant enough to make screening worthwhile,” Dr. Snowden explained.
+“We find a polyp in about 40% of first-time screening patients.”

 Are You Eligible for Screening?